 Have Globe Life's shares ever split?

-Globe Life's shares were split on a 3:2 basis on 1 July 2014.
-So if you had owned 2 shares the day before before the split, the next day you'd have owned 3 shares.
+Globe Life's shares were split on a 3:2 basis on 2 July 2014.
+So if you had owned 2 shares the day before the split, the next day you would own 3 shares.
 This wouldn't directly have changed the overall worth of your Globe Life shares – just the quantity.
 However, indirectly, the new 33.3% lower share price could have impacted the market appetite for Globe Life shares which in turn could have impacted Globe Life's share price.

 Globe Life share price volatility

-Over the last 12 months, Globe Life's shares have ranged in value from as little as US$69.0335 up to US$108.22.
+Over the last 12 months, Globe Life's shares have ranged in value from as little as US$84.9017 up to US$108.381.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Globe Life's is 1.1413.
-This would suggest that Globe Life's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Globe Life's is 0.9619.
+This would suggest that Globe Life's shares are less volatile than average (for this exchange).

 Globe Life overview